-The Finance Department of the City of Glenpool consists of the City Treasurer who also serves as the Director of Finance, the Accounts Receivable/Payroll Clerk, and the Finance Clerk/Administrative Assistant.
+The Finance Department of the City of Glenpool consists of the City Treasurer who also serves as the Director of Finance, the Comptroller, the Accounts Receivable/Payroll Clerk, and the Accounts Payable/Finance Clerk.

 The City of Glenpool Finance Department manages the financial operations to ensure that funds are spent in accordance with all federal and state laws, local ordinances, and governmental accounting principles.

 The Finance Department also coordinates and administers the annual operating and capital budget, oversees the preparation of the annual audit, invests cash reserves, manages the city’s investments, administers long-term financing for large purchases and projects and process payments.

 Inside the City limits of Glenpool, the sales tax is 9.967%.
 Of this, Tulsa County receives 0.367%, the State of Oklahoma receives 4.5%, and the City of Glenpool receives 5.1%.

 The City of Glenpool has four major tax categories.

 - Hotel/Motel tax is 5%

 - Use tax is 4%

 - Sales tax at 5.1%